AIware Leadership Bootcamp 2024

 Gustavo Oliva

-This session will overview the various Agentic platforms that one can use to build AIware.
-Covered topics include
+This session will give an overview of the various Agentic platforms that one can use to build AIware.
+Covered topics include:

 • Agent memory representations and abstractions

-• Long-term agents i.e. Agents evolving over time, End-user feedback used for personalization
+• Long-term agents - Agents evolving over time, End-user feedback used for personalization

 Break